leolnchaves/i6-website/public/content/page-solutions-en.md

 **Title:** Turn Anonymous Traffic into Real Revenue

 **Overview:** Most of your traffic never identifies itself.
 That doesn't mean they're not ready to buy.
-Infinity6 converts real-time behavioral signals into concrete sales opportunities, increasing conversion and average ticket even without customer history.
+We can convert real-time behavioral signals into concrete sales opportunities, increasing conversion and average ticket even without customer history.
 You stop depending on login to sell better.

 **Key Features:**
 - Understand purchase intent from the first click